-Nebraska senior leaders receive COVID-19 vaccine
+Nebraska Senior Leaders Receive COVID-19 Vaccine

-Maj.
-Gen. Daryl Bohac, (right), Nebraska adjutant general, completes initial medical paperwork required prior to receiving an initial dose of a COVID-19 vaccine, Jan.
-14, 2021, at the medical detachment of the Nebraska National Guard air base in Lincoln.
-Bohac said he chose to receive the voluntary vaccination because he wanted to demonstrate to others his confidence in the vaccine and the science behind how it was developed.
-(Nebraska National Guard photo by Sgt.
-Lisa Crawford)
+Nebraska National Guard senior leaders, Maj.
+Gen. Daryl Bohac and Command Chief Master Sgt.
+Jeffery Horne, volunteer to receive an initial dose of a COVID-19 vaccine, Jan.
+14, 2021 at the medical detachment of the Nebraska National Guard air base in Lincoln.
+(Nebraska National Guard video by Spc.
+Skyler Sandoz)

 |Date Taken: